joshedwards237/cs4080-group-project/README.md

 ## To run deliverable 2:

+   A jupyter notebook titled final_bidibfanddijkstras.ipynb is in the Austin directory, if all above packages are installed the jupyter notebook will run sequentially.

 ## To run deliverable 3:

-   A jupyter notebook title preprocessing.ipynb is in the Austin directory, if all above packages are installed the jupyter notebook will run sequentially.
+   A jupyter notebook titled preprocessing.ipynb is in the Austin directory, if all above packages are installed the jupyter notebook will run sequentially.